pythonnz/pdfbaker/README.md

 pdfbaker bake <config_file>
 ```

-This will create a `build/` directory and a `dist/` directory where your configuration
+This will produce your PDF files in a `dist/` directory where you configuration file
-file lives.<br> It will produce your PDF files in the `dist/` directory (and leave some
+lives.
+It will also create a `build/` directory with artifacts but only keeps it if you
-artifacts in the `build/` directory to aid debugging).
+specify `--debug`.

 ## Configuration